HOGENT-MLOps/mlops-slides/docs/00-introduction.md

 - Review the files in the `assignments` directory.
 Here you'll find the assignments for all labs.
 - In the `reports` directory, you'll find templates for reports and cheat sheets in [Markdown format](https://guides.github.com/features/mastering-markdown/).
 Customize the template by adding your name.
     - There is an example assignment `00-dummy.md` with an example report `00-dummy-report.md`.
-Have a look at them to see how you are expected to structure your lab reports.
+Have a look at them to see how you are expected to structure your lab reports. **This is the minimum we expect for a lab report.**
 - Also, immediately add your name and repository URL to the `README.md`.

 ## Processing errata